 A hard pull typically shows the creditor making the request, the date of the request, the reporting agency and the purpose.
 In many cases, educational scores from sites like AnnulCreditReport.com will combine the line items for the requestor and reporting agency.
 For example, you may see "Veterans United EMS" on a single line, where EMS stands for Equifax Mortgage Services.

 There are also times when the line between hard vs. soft inquiry isn't clear.

 To be safe, you can always ask whether the credit inquiry will be hard or soft.

 A second confusing aspect concerning credit scores stems from lenders looking at different scoring models than what you receive from monitoring services, such as Credit Karma or Mint.

 For example, the three credit bureaus have their own generic scoring model, known as the VantageScore.
 Consumers who use Credit Karma see VantageScore credit scores from Equifax and TransUnion.

-But in the world of mortgage lending, FICO credit scores still reign supreme.
-When lenders pull your credit, they’re usually looking at FICO scores specifically formulated for mortgage lending.
+But in mortgage lending, FICO credit scores still reign supreme.
+When lenders pull your credit, they usually look at FICO scores specifically formulated for mortgage lending.
 These are known as mortgage credit scores.

 The three credit bureaus offer different FICO formulas for mortgages, but the most common versions for lenders are: